-- 10.1.1 Cars must be fitted with sprung suspension. - 10.1.2 The suspension system must be so arranged that its response results only from changes in load applied to the wheels.
+- 10.1.1 Cars must be fitted with sprung suspension. - 10.1.2 Any suspension system fitted to the front wheels must be so arranged that its response results only from changes in load applied to the front wheels. - 10.1.3 Any suspension system fitted to the rear wheels must be so arranged that its response results only from changes in load applied to the rear wheels.